 Several months ago and well before the election, The Economist published an article about dishonesty in politics entitled “Yes, I’d lie to you” (The Economist, September 10, 2016 at pp. 17-20.)
 The article discussed the “post-truth” political discourse being espoused by Mr. Trump at the time, such as President Obama being the founder of ISIS with Hillary Clinton being the co-founder.

-Why does the public accept such “post-truth” politics or “alternative facts”?
+Why does the public accept such “post-truth” politics or “alternative facts”, which serve solely and only to support their current reality?

 … humans do not naturally seek truth.
 In fact, as plenty of research shows, they tend to avoid it.
 People instinctively accept information to which they are exposed and must work actively to resist believing falsehoods; they tend to think that familiar information is true; and they cherry-pick data to support their existing views.
 At the root of all these biases seems to be what Daniel Kahneman, a Nobel-prizewinning psychologist and author of a bestselling book, “Thinking, Fast and Slow”, calls “cognitive ease”: humans have a tendency to steer clear of facts that would force their brains to work harder.
 (Id. at 18.)